COVID-19: Government Help for the Self-Employed – extended on 29 May 2020

 On 26th March 2019, Chancellor Rishi Sunak announced assistance for the self-employed, intended to be analogous to the help already announced for furloughed employees.
-At the time of writing the precise detail is still largely absent.
-However, the basics of what has been announced are set out below.
+The basics of what has been announced are set out below.
 The scheme is referred to as the Self-Employed Income Support Scheme (“SEISS”).
 As of 29th May 2020 the scheme is extended and details are included below.

 In the first instance there are a number of conditions that have to be fulfilled before you are eligible to claim:-